End2EndAI/Generative-AI-Module-Dauphine-2025/resources/Project_Generative_AI_subject_No1.md

 To get the `<YOUR_FORKED_REPOSITORY_URL>`, go into your forked repository, and click on `<> Code` and copy the HTTPS Web URL.

+6. **IMPORTANT** : Copy or recreate the virtual environment

+You have two options:
+- Copy the `flask_env` folder created during the setup into your forked project folder
+- Or recreate the virtual environment in your project folder by following the same steps as in the setup guide

+You should have a folder `flask_env` in the folder `Generative-AI-Module-Dauphine-2025`

-6. Open Cursor and open the repository
+7. Open Cursor and open the repository

 Click on `File`, `Open Folder`.

-7. Setup your virtual env in Cursor
+8. Setup your virtual env in Cursor

 Click on `Help`, `Show All Commands`.
 Type `Python: Select Interpreter` and choose your virtual env (`flask_env` from the guide).

-8. Test your environment
+9. Test your environment

 Open the files `notebooks\getting_started.ipynb` and `test_flask_app.py`, and run them, to see if everything is well configured.